sbzappa/marabot/README.md

 https://dsharpplus.github.io/articles/basics/bot_account.html

 You'll then need to create a `config.json` file with the OAuth token required for the bot to authenticate itself with Discord.
+Look for `confing/config_template.json` in the repository for an example.

 ```
 {